CodeLegionary/Campus-Books-Marketplace/README.md

 - **Unauthenticated users**: (A visitor) can browse a sort of full preview of the marketplace.
 - **Authenticated users**: Have full access to all features, including listing and purchasing books.

+### Roles & Permissions

+The application features role differentiation ('USER', 'ADMIN'), though only the base role is currently active.
+The architecture was designed to support future development, allowing for the addition of other roles like 'ADMIN', which would be useful for managing a larger site with a dedicated administrative team.
+As this is a demo, administrative and monitoring activities can still be performed directly through the database.

 ## ⚠️ Disclaimer

 This is a demo application.
-All content and functionality are illustrative and do not represent real commercial transactions, even though the model is scalable and can be updated into a finished product.
+Any content or functionality is for illustrative purposes and do not represent real commercial transactions, even though the model is scalable and can be updated into a finished product.
 To handle actual transactions, third-party services (e.g., RazorPay, Stripe, etc.) would be required.

+Therefore, you can simply avoid entering any sensitive data or real payment credentials.
+The same applies to authentication data.
+While certain protective measures, such as encryption, are in place to demonstrate best practices, the site is fully functional with fictitious information.